leomenar/LAMRHI-SIL-UNA/content/authors/RSG/_index.md

   - Principal Investigators
 ---

 Rolando Sánchez-Gutierrez has experience in the application of different analytical techniques in environmental studies, including molecular spectroscopy (absorption and fluorescence), atomic spectroscopy, laser spectroscopy, and gas and liquid chromatography.
 He plays a main role in the group providing support, management, and quality control in laboratory analyses, as well as in the conceptualization and development of research projects.
-Moreover, he is interested in the implementation of new teaching methodologies in the courses of the analytical and enviromental section.
+He is also interested in the implementation of new teaching methodologies in the courses of the analytical and enviromental section.